 With the world's many environmental challenges, we need youth to actively participate in finding solutions.
 Not when they become adults- their time is now!
 The same is true in IGCP's operational area, where a growing human population is sharing the region with the critically-endangered mountain gorilla.

 As a child, I spent a lot of time exploring woods in England and France—anything living fascinated me, and I had a strong need to explore and have adventures.
 Much later, based on this interest, I went to university to study biology.
-I thoroughly enjoyed this and still managed to spend a lot of time exploring the woods.
-When I left, I decided that it was time to go a bit further abroad.

 Albert Ndlovu, who works on one of the Timbavati properties, poses for a picture with student Lars Sund.
 Albert assisted AWF with setting up cameras at our Timbavati site while Lars gained valuable field experience.

 Two of my Senegalese brothers and I pose for a photo in Mermoz before heading to the annual Fete de Mouton.
 Photo courtesy of Amy Rizzotto.

 Like many of my peers at the George Washington University, I was dedicated to the idea of studying abroad during my junior year.
 Hungry for a challenge, I decided to stray from the pack and avoid Europe altogether.
 Looking back, it’s hard to pinpoint the catalyst, but when it came time to apply there was only one place I wanted to go: Senegal.

 Camera in hand, Becky traveled across Kazungula's landscapes and shared her experiences with AWF.
 Here she circles Victoria Falls between the countries of Zambia and Zimbabawe from a helicopter.